psyb0t/piraterf/README.md

 2. Open browser: `https://piraterf.local`
 3. Select transmission mode and start broadcasting like a proper RF pirate!

+### 🎉 Pirate Crew Mode

+Connect multiple devices to the PIrateRF access point and all access the web interface simultaneously!
+While only one transmission can run at a time (because GPIO doesn't fucking share), all connected devices see real-time transmission status, output logs, and can take turns controlling the RF transmissions.
+Perfect for fucking around with friends in a radio wave gangbang! 📡💥

+**Multi-Device Features:**

+- **Shared Control**: Any device can start/stop transmissions
+- **Live Status**: All devices see real-time transmission progress
+- **Output Streaming**: Live RF transmission logs visible to everyone
+- **Turn-Based Chaos**: Pass control between devices for collaborative broadcasting

 ## 📡 Transmission Modes Explained

 ### 🎵 FM Station